Exactly solvable conformal field theories: Sketching exactly solvable CFTs

 Thanks to the degenerate fusion rules \eqref{rrsr}, any OPE spectrum is finite, and therefore respects the convergence condition \eqref{iddb}.

 For $\beta^2\in \mathbb{Q}$, the degenerate dimensions $\Delta_{(r,s)}$ are not all different, and there is no GMM.
-However, there exist other CFTs whose primary fields are diagonal and (partly or fully) degenerate, starting with A-series minimal models.
-One way to explore this issue is to take limits of GMM correlation functions as $\beta^2\to \beta^2_0\in \mathbb{Q}$.
-This can give rise not only to minimal model correlation functions, but also to logarithmic correlation functions \cite{rib18}, suggesting the existence of non-minimal CFTs.
+However, there exist other CFTs whose primary fields are diagonal and (partly or fully) degenerate, starting from A-series minimal models.
+One way to explore these CFTs is to take limits of GMM correlation functions as $\beta^2\to \beta^2_0\in \mathbb{Q}$.
+This can give rise not only to minimal model correlation functions, but also to logarithmic correlation functions \cite{rib18}.
+According to Section \ref{sec:hwr}, a logarithmic representation can be generated by a $\Delta$-derivative field $V'_\Delta$.
+Correlation functions of $V'_\Delta$ have logarithmic dependence on its position, because $\frac{\partial}{\partial \Delta} z^\Delta = z^\Delta \log(z)$: this is why logarithmic representations are called logarithmic.
+Therefore, the logarithmic correlation functions that appear as $\beta^2\to \beta^2_0\in \mathbb{Q}$ may belong to \myindex{logarithmic CFTs} , i.e. CFTs whose spectra include logarithmic representations.

 Generalized minimal models exist only on the sphere.
-In particular, their torus partition functions are infinite, because $\lim_{r,s\to\infty} \Delta_{(r,s)}\neq +\infty$.
-Nevertheless, GMMs are interesting because they are very simple and natural CFTs, which give rise to various other CFTs in certain limits --- starting with Liouville theory.
+In particular, their torus partition functions are infinite, because $\lim_{r,s\to\infty} \Re\Delta_{(r,s)}\neq +\infty$.
+Nevertheless, GMMs are interesting because they are very simple and natural CFTs, which give rise to various other CFTs in certain limits --- starting from Liouville theory.